GridGain-Demos/spring-data-training/README.md

        }
       ```

-  2. Add an `ServerNodeStartup` class that will be a separate application/process for an Ignite server node.
+  2. Add the `ServerNodeStartup` class (in the `com.gridgain.training.spring` package) that will be used to start a separate application/process for an Ignite server node.

       ```java
       public class ServerNodeStartup {